Precision-Oncology/clinical_notes_extractor/README.md

 # Cancer Staging Extraction Pipeline

 A system for extracting cancer staging information from clinical notes and linking to encounter dates.
+Note: This is buily as an inhouse tool for hospital research systems and so only uses Local LLMs!
+At no point do we use a remote LLM.

 ## Pipeline Overview